uvima/ineapir/README.md

 ## Overview

-inepair provides a set of functions to obtain open data and metadata published by the National Statistics Institute of Spain ([INE](https://www.ine.es/en/index.htm)).
+ineapir provides a set of functions to obtain open data and metadata published by the National Statistics Institute of Spain ([INE](https://www.ine.es/en/index.htm)).
 The data is obtained thanks to calls to the INE API service which allows access via URL requests to the